Skip to content

 Jupyter does not recognize the kernel for my environment.
 What do I do?

-First, make sure you have r-irkernel installed if you're using R, IJulia installed (and built) if you're using Julia, and jupyterlab installed to your Conda environment.
+First, make sure you have r-irkernel installed if you're using R, IJulia installed (and built) if you're using Julia, and jupyterlab installed in your Conda environment.

 On VS Code, you may need to specify the path to the conda binary of the Conda installation you're using.
 This can be done by editing the "Python: Conda Path" setting.
 For example, if you're using the miniforge/24.3.0-0 module on Engaging, the path would be: